kairu-g/Lets_Split_Project/README.md

 ### 05/20/2018
 Ordered the sandwich cases yesterday, went with Abrasive Resistant Acrylic and with my discount, paid $11.36.
 Now need to decide on switches.
 Debating between Zealios or Box Whites right now, but having never experienced a tactile or clicky switch, it is hard to decide.

+### 05/23/2018
+12:37 Ordered the keycaps and switches the day before yesterday.
+Ended up going with 50 [Kailh BOX Browns](https://kbdfans.cn/products/kaihua-box-switch-blue) and a set of [PBT dye-sub DSA profile ortholinear keycaps](https://kbdfans.cn/products/dsa-40-ortholinear-dye-sub-keycaps-set) from KBDFans.
+Paid about $40 in all with a $2 discount (had to throw in a single keycap for $0.32 to get the $2 off).
+I was able to contact customer service and swap the 2u blank with 2x 1u blanks so that it would properly fit the Let's Split Eh?; now all that is left to purchase are the standoff parts.